 Fried Calzone started as street food after the second world war.
 Many houses were destroyed, and wooden ovens to cook traditional pizza were limited.
 Some women started lighting up fires on the streets with large pans of frying oil and fried pizza dough to earn extra money.

-Calzone is a large pizza folded in half with the filling inside and baked.
+Calzone is a large pizza folded in half with the filling inside and baked in a wooden oven like a regular pizza.
 Panzerotti is also a turnover but smaller in size, and it is deep-fried instead of baked

 More of my favorite fried recipes